Get your drawers organized with the easy DIY project. Create custom wooden drawer organizers so that everything has a place.

 Before you start, first you need to figure out what items will go in your drawers.

-For our cooking utensils drawer, we emptied everything out and organized the items by type.
 Using some trial and error, we selected one item of each “type” and placed it into the drawer to get an idea of where we wanted things to go.
 This helped us to visualize where the compartments should be in each drawer.

 After figuring out where we wanted each “type” of item to go, we placed all of the items back into the drawer in their compartment location.
 Here’s the layout we came up with for our cooking utensils drawer.